-- Never promising confidentiality at the initial stage. - Only sharing the report with those necessary for its progression. - Explaining to the victim what the next steps will be and who the report will be passed to. - Recognising that the person the pupil chose to disclose the information to is in a position of trust. - Being clear about boundaries and how the report will be progressed. - Not asking leading questions and only prompting the pupil with open questions. - Waiting until the end of the disclosure to immediately write a thorough summary.
-If notes must be taken during the disclosure, it is important to still remain engaged and not appear distracted. - Only recording the facts as the pupil presents them not the opinions of the note taker. - Where the report includes an online element, being aware of searching, screening and confiscation advice. - Wherever possible, managing disclosures with two staff members present (preferably with the DSL or a deputy). - Informing the DSL or deputy as soon as possible after the disclosure if they could not be involved in the disclosure.
+- Never promising confidentiality at the initial stage. - Only sharing the report with those necessary for its progression. - Explaining to the victim what the next steps will be and who the report will be passed to - Recognising that the person the pupil chose to disclose the information to is in a position of trust. - Being clear about boundaries and how the report will be progressed. - Not asking leading questions and only prompting the pupil with open questions. - Waiting until the end of the disclosure to immediately write a thorough summary.
+If notes must be taken during the disclosure, it is important to still remain engaged and not appear distracted. - Only recording the facts as the pupil presents them not the opinions of the note taker. - Where the report includes an online element, being aware of searching, screening and confiscation advice. - Informing the DSL or deputy as soon as possible after the disclosure if they could not be involved in the disclosure.